 What do a Latina bicycle brigade in East LA, a young poet’s adaptation of Romeo and Juliet set in Richmond, CA; Howard Jarvis, Proposition 13 and California 1970’s tax revolt; iconic photographer Dorothea Lange; and the reintegration of thousands of “lifers” following California’s amendment of its Three Strikes Law have in common?

-We at California Humanities have a long history of supporting exceptional film, radio, and interactive documentaries that uncover, interpret, and share the experiences and stories of California and Californians.
 CDP projects have been nominated for Academy Awards, won Emmys, and garnered Peabody Awards.
-They have aired nationally on PBS, HBO, and NPR, and they reach and engage statewide and national audiences at community screenings, in classrooms, at film festivals, and online.
-They inspire lively conversation, quiet reflection, and surprising epiphanies about compelling and provocative issues, ideas, and subjects of our time.
+They air nationally on PBS and NPR, stream on Netflix and HBO, and premiere at film festivals all over the world.
+More importantly, they reach and engage audiences throughout California in classrooms, at public libraries, at community screenings, cultural centers, and beyond.
+They inspire lively conversation, quiet reflection, and surprising epiphanies about compelling and provocative subjects, issues, and ideas of our time.

-For more information, visit the California Documentary Project Grants page.
+For more information on applying for a California Documentary Project grant, please visit the CDP Grants page.